NickMRamirez/katacoda-scenarios/katacodacomnramirezlearn-haproxy/step3.md

 The `defaults` section sets various default values that will apply to the sections that follow.
-Choose settings that are common across the rest of the configuration so that you don't need to repeat them in each `listen`, `frontend`, and `backend` section.
+Choose settings that are common across the rest of the configuration so that you don't need to repeat them in each `listen`, `frontend`, and `backend`.
 Each of these settings can be overridden, if needed, by specifying it again within a following section.

 In the *haproxy.cfg* file here, we've included the following settings: